pw4rn3r/ECE382/notes/L6/index.md

 ## Final Notes

-No HW tonight!
+Just MicroCorruption homework tonight!
 But Lab 1 is coming so it would be in your best interest to take a look and get a head start on it if you can.